Jokki57/development-mock-server/README.md

 }
 ```

-Pay attention that property name is RegExp, so no matter what you'll enter there,
+Pay attention that the property's name is RegExp, so no matter what you'll enter there,
-all will be converted in regular expression.
+all will be converted into a regular expression.
-In property value you enter path to mock, it can be relative or absolute.
+In property's value, you enter a path to mock, it can be relative or absolute.
-If `development-mock-server` runs as module from node_modules relative path
+If `development-mock-server` runs as a module from node_modules, the relative path
-will relates to root directory of you project.
+will relate to root directory of your project.
 If you clone it and run something
-like `node development-mock-server/src/index.js` relative path will relates
+like `node development-mock-server/src/index.js`, relative path will relate
 to `development-mock-server` root, and yes, this is evidently.

 But you can redefine root directory for relative paths!
 Just add to your
-_config_ `mocks` property.
+_config file_ `mocks` property.
 ```
 // config.json
 {